-Thus each operator of a private server open to LAN visitors must purchase his own domain name, and if an app ends up installed in a million homes, that makes a million domains that have to be purchased and renewed annually.
+Thus each operator of a private server open to LAN visitors must purchase his own domain name, and if an application ends up installed on a million home servers, that makes a million domains that have to be purchased and renewed annually.

 In addition, Let's Encrypt doesn't issue wildcard certificates.
-This causes problems for users of software such as the security model of the Sandstorm productivity suite, which uses a wildcard DNS record and generates a new random subdomain for each new user session as a means of thwarting cross-site attacks.
+This causes problems for users of software that follows a security model like that of the Sandstorm productivity suite, which uses a wildcard DNS record and generates a new random subdomain for each new user session as a means of thwarting cross-site attacks.
 Though users of Sandstorm itself can use the Sandcats.io CA, other self-hosted free software projects may not have that luxury.

 Means of validation

 A certificate authority can determine whether a particular customer qualifies for a domain-validated certificate in one of three ways.
 Not all CAs support all methods.